scene-verse/SceneVerse/preprocess/README.md

 ## Prepare for your custom datasets
 To prepare your custom data for inference, follow the previous steps and  the example script for 3RScan.
 A convenient way for verification is to use the `visualize_data.py`.
 If everything is correct, you should observe the colored point clouds displayed similarly to those in the released version of SceneVerse.

+## Scene Graph Generation
+We also release the [scripts](preprocess/ssg/README.md) for 3D scene graph generation.